 Annual evaluation is also done by the FSB to screen candidates for promotion through a task force jointly organized by the USMFA and the HRMDO.
 The initial evaluation of the task force serves as the basis for the FSB final evaluation.
 Candidates for promotion are assessed according to their competencies, individual performance commitment rating (IPCR), and service/loyalty.
 Thus, promotion is based on competency, performance and loyalty.
 In addition, faculty members are evaluated once every three years following the NBC 461 rules.
 The result forms the basis for the reclassification of faculty members.

-On the other hand, the recruitment and promotion of the non-teaching personnel are facilitated by the HRMPSB which is composed of the Vice President for Administration and Finance, representatives of USM Academic Support Staff Association (USMASSA) for first and second level, HRMDO Director and the unit head.
-The merit selection plan and competency framework of the non-teaching staff is under revision.
+On the other hand, the recruitment and promotion of the non-teaching personnel are facilitated by at least six (6) HRMPSBs: (a) Executive/ Managerial positions, (b) general administrative and support services, (c) research, development and extension services, (d) resource generation and entrepreneurial services, (e) Academic Support Services, and (f) each for the autonomous campuses.
+HRMPSBs are chaired by the vice presidents of the functional groups or the chancellor for the autonomous campuses.
+The other members of the HRMPSBs are representatives of USM Academic Support Staff Association (USMASSA) for first and second level, HRMDO Director and the unit head.
+The competency framework of the non-teaching staff is under revision.

 Above all, RSP of both faculty and staff are governed by the Omnibus Rules of Appointments and other Human Resource Actions (ORAOHRA).
 In addition, HRMDO assists the University in the issuance and maintenance of database of special orders of designation.